LukasForst/DSS/handins/5/relay.md

 - if there is one and only message _m_ such that _Relayed<sub>i</sub>(bid, m) = T_
 - then output _(bid, P<sub>i</sub>, m)_ on _Cast<sub>j</sub>_
 - else output _(bid, P<sub>i</sub>, NoMsg)_ on _Cast<sub>j</sub>_

+___
+From the security point of view, this change does not change the behavior of the algorithm.